I am a mathematician with a background in computational topology, discrete geometry and combinatorics.

 I am currently a postdoctoral researcher at the University of Potsdam and an

-affiliate at Lawrence Berkeley National Laboratory which I visited as a Fulbright fellow in 2024/2025.
+affiliate researcher at Lawrence Berkeley National Laboratory which I visited as a Fulbright fellow in 2024/2025.

 During my PhD I investigated molecular self-assembly in simulations governed by shape-based potentials.
 At the moment I am further developing